Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 As we are creating a simple version of Reddit we want to have authors create posts on which other authors will be able to add comments.
 We need to add all of these models to our Rails application.
-And for each of those we need to create controller a fiew views where we could list all members, add new ones or edit existing ones.
+And for each of those we need to create controller a few views where we could list all members, add new ones or edit existing ones.
 To help you avoid writing a lot of boilerplate code, Rails has a generator called *scaffold*.